TRIQS/triqs/doc/tutorials/hdf5/tut_ex1.rst

  /S/b                     Dataset {3}
  /mu                      Dataset {SCALAR}

-This show the tree structure of the file.
+This shows the tree structure of the file.
 We see that :

 * `mu` is stored at the root `/`
 * `S` is a subgroup, containing `a` and `b`.